didi/cube-ui/document/components/docs/en-US/radio.md

   }
   ```

   The value of `options` is an array.
-The default `selected` value is  `''`, so there are no option is selected by defaut.
-If you clicked one radio option, then the `selected` is the option's value.
+The default `selected` value is  `''`, which means no option will be selected by defaut.
+If you clicked one radio option, the `selected` will be set as the value of this option.

-- Set value, disabled state and position of the icon
+- Configure the label, value, disabled state of options and the position of icon.

   ```html
   <cube-radio v-model="selected2" :options="options2" position="right" />